avelayati/StressPolygon/README.md

 # StressPolygon
-Finding bounds for horizontal stresses using vertical stress and and friction angle data
+Finding bounds for horizontal stresses using vertical stress and and friction angle data at desired depth